 On accepting the British Council commission, John Akomfrah said:

-Later this year, here at the British Council, we will appoint an Associate Curator to work alongside John Akomfrah and our team to develop the exhibition.
-This post will be generously supported by Shane Akeroyd and offers mid-career curators a unique professional opportunity to work with a leading British artist on a global platform.
+We have appointed Tarini Malik as Associate Curator of the British Pavilion to work alongside John Akomfrah and the British Council team to develop this exciting exhibition.
+This post is generously supported by Shane Akeroyd and offers mid-career curators a unique professional opportunity to work with a leading British artist on a global platform.

 About the British Pavilion Selection Committee

 The artist commissioned to represent Great Britain at the Biennale Arte is selected by an advisory panel of leading visual arts professionals, from across the UK.
 The panel membership changes for every edition of La Biennale di Venezia’s International Art and Architecture Exhibitions.
-The panel selecting the artist for 2024 was chaired by Skinder Hundal, Global Director of Arts, British Council and the panel consisted of:
+The panel selecting the artist for 2024 was chaired by Skinder Hundal, Global Director of Arts, British Council and Commissioner of the British Pavilion, and the panel consisted of: